MultiSafepay/docs/content/my-account/manage-account/vat-invoices.md

 ## Invoices

 We automatically deduct the total amount of VAT from your MultiSafepay balance at the end of each month.
-To view the exact amount, in your MultiSafepay account, go to **Transaction overview**, and search for "VAT" or "Invoice".
+To view the exact amount, in your MultiSafepay dashboard, go to **Transaction overview**, and search for "VAT" or "Invoice".

-We upload a monthly VAT invoice in your account.
-See **Finance** > **Invoices**.
+We upload a monthly VAT invoice for your account.
+In your dashboard, go to **Finance** > **Invoices**.
 The invoices are for your records only.
 You **don't** need to pay the amount separately.

-We also email the invoice to the [financial email address](/account/adding-financial-email-address/) set in your account.
+We also email the invoice to the [financial email address](/account/adding-financial-email-address/) set for your account.
 If you have not set an email address, we use the main business email address provided in your account.

 ### Refunds